One Minute

-"One Minute" is a song recorded by American recording artist Kelly Clarkson taken from her third studio album, My December (2007).
+"One Minute" is a song recorded by American singer Kelly Clarkson taken from her third studio album, My December (2007).
 The song served as the album's second single (third overall) in Australia on September 18, 2007, through 19 Recordings and RCA Records.
 Clarkson originally wrote it for her second studio album, Breakaway (2004), with songwriters Kara DioGuardi, Chantal Kreviazuk and Raine Maida; however, it did not make the final track listing.
 It was then reworked for My December, being produced by David Kahne, and co-produced by Jason Halbert and Jimmy Messer.
 "One Minute" is an alternative rock song with electropop influences, and consists of "rapid-fire give-and-take verses".

 Upon its release, "One Minute" was met with positive reviews from music critics, with one considering it to be the musical highlight of My December, along with "Never Again" and "Don't Waste Your Time".
 Following strong radio airplay, the song debuted at number 41 in Australia, reaching its peak of number 36 a week later.
 No accompanying music video was recorded for the song; however, Clarkson promoted it through few live appearances, including at Daytona 500 in February 2007, and on Take 40's Live Lounge.